-I pretty much walked thru the entire game with the Shot Gun and the Sniper Rifle.
-Sure there were times when the RPG or other guns came in handy, but these where my staples I rolled with.
-It seemed many times that the salts would run out to quickly for my likings.
+I pretty much walked through the entire game with the Shot Gun and the Sniper Rifle.
+Sure, there were times when the RPG or other guns came in handy, but these were my staples I rolled with.
+It seemed many times that the salts would run out too quickly for my liking.
 So I just felt like blasting my way out of situations.
 This game does give you a shield, which you find pretty early in the game.
 The shield was a nice touch, just too bad it didn’t have upgrades.

-BioShock infinite brought gears into the series, which are pretty much up grades to the appearance of the character or the armor if you will.
+BioShock infinite brought gears into the series, which are pretty much upgrades to the appearance of the character or the armor if you will.
 Very similar to the tonics that you found from ADAM in the previous games.
-The gears are broken down to hats, shirts pants and so forth.
+The gears are broken down to hats, shirts, pants and so forth.
 You can go into the game screen and change the different gears around at anytime.